- 2025 Board of Directors Internal Performance Evaluation Report.

-- Approval of the proposal for subsidiary Tung Ho Steel Vietnam Corp., Ltd. to apply for a short-term financing facility from the Company.
+- Passed the proposal for subsidiary Tung Ho Steel Vietnam Corp., Ltd. to apply for a short-term financing facility from the Company.

 Corporate Governance